Self Care Ideas for Kids: Help Your Family Unwind and Recharge

 Designate a Weekly “Battle of the Generations” Movie Night

-The movie theaters may still mostly be closed, but there’s certainly no shortage of streaming content available right in your living room.
-Or maybe you’ll even dig into that dusty DVD collection on the shelf!
-Pick a night of the week that’s just for this themed movie night, and alternate watching movies your kids love (The Lego Batman Movie, The Secret Life of Pets 2) and movies that you loved when you were their age (Honey, I Shrunk the Kids and E.T. the Extra-Terrestrial).
+Grab your remote, pull up Disney+ on the family TV, make some buttery popcorn, and break out the blankets!
+Pick a dedicated night of the week that’s just for this themed movie night and try to stick to a regular schedule.
+Make it something the whole family looks forward to.
+Alternate watching movies your kids love (Lego Batman, Secret Life of Pets 2) and movies that you loved when you were their age (Honey, I Shrunk the Kids and E.T. the Extra-Terrestrial).

 Schedule Time for Pet Bonding

-As we’ve all learned throughout this pandemic, the only creatures that have loved every minute of a 24/7 lockdown are definitely our loving housepets (well, cats may be a little bit ready for a break).
-Pets are great stress relievers and can be counted on to bring a smile to even the most stressed-out kid’s face.
-Make sure your children take a few minutes in the middle of the day to take a quick “pet break!” and play with their four-legged friends.
+Pets are great stress relievers and can always be counted on to bring a smile and a laugh.
+Make sure your children take a few minutes — or more! — each day to play with their four-legged friends.
+Also, long walks are beneficial for both kids and dogs.
 And if your family doesn’t have a pet because of allergies or another reason?
-Head to YouTube — videos of puppies going down slides are hypoallergenic!
+Head to YouTube — videos of puppies going down slides are 100% hypoallergenic!

 Self Care Ideas Can Come From Anywhere

-At the end of the day, self care is just about doing things that help bring your kids a little peace and relaxation.
-There are a million ways for kids to take care of themselves with a few simple, daily activities.
+At the end of the day, self care is about empowering your kids to engage in a little peace and relaxation.
+There are a million ways for teens and tweens to take care of themselves with a few simple, daily activities.
 If nothing on this list appeals to them, start a conversation!
 Self care ideas can be super personal and specific.
 Finding what works is just part of the journey.
-Plus, starting a comforting routine can not only help them refresh their minds and souls, it can also help you bond as you learn more about your kids and the way they make sense of the world.
+Plus, starting a comforting routine can not only help them refresh their minds and souls.
+It can also help you bond as you learn more about your kids and the way they make sense of the world.
 Time to put the kettle on!